sahilkarnekar1/TestBackendNodeTask/README.md

 photo: file type(Jpg/png/jpeg etc)
 psychiatristId: your psychiatrist ID from the database (provided in Postman collections)

-Notes
+**Register Patient API: POST** http://localhost:5000/api/hospitals/details **Provide raw json data in Body:** for example :
+{
+    "hospitalId": "66474dc7015909b52b06cebf"
+}

+**Notes**
-The Postman collection includes four requests: two for the production server and two for localhost testing.
+**1.** The Postman collection includes four requests: two for the production server and two for localhost testing.
-To test the APIs locally, configure the project on your local machine and use the provided endpoints.
+**2.** To test the APIs locally, configure the project on your local machine and use the provided endpoints.

-Feel free to reach out if you have any questions or need further assistance.
+## Feel free to reach out if you have any questions or need further assistance.
 Email : sahilkarnekar.sit.it@gmail.com